aaronhalford/dotfiles/README.md

 #### OTHER

 * Supports `.local` files for testing new settings.
-* Base16 Ocean is the recommendended GNOME Terminal color scheme, but Solarized Dark works too.
+* Base16 Ocean is the recommended GNOME Terminal color scheme, but Solarized Dark works too.

 ## Inspired by